Qualifyze/design-system/README.md

   </Box>
 </Box>
 ```

-You can find an example taken from the platform in the `Stack` stories in storybook under "leaking example".
+For examples of how these components can leak, check their stories in storybook under "leaking example".
+So far, `Stack` is the only one who has actually given trouble and the only example taken from the platform.

 Fixing this requires a major version release because we still need to support [Internet Explorer](https://death-to-ie11.com/).